ds5110/git-intro/conda.md

 Recommendations below assume that you're using Linux, macOS (Linux under the hood) or WSL (Linux in a VM).

-Windows users, before anything else: I highly recommend that you buy a Mac, or set up [WSL](https://learn.microsoft.com/en-us/windows/wsl/about) (see [setup.md](setup.md)).
+Windows users, before anything else: I highly recommend that you either buy a Mac or set up [WSL](https://learn.microsoft.com/en-us/windows/wsl/about) (see [setup.md](setup.md)).

 ## 1. Install miniconda